Finding Good Alternative Therapists

 The certification process is very new in the various AP fields so that certifications are often only a paper verifying that training was given, rather than a specific curriculum standard met.
 At the same time, intuition can play an enormous part in working with a client.
 A practitioner with excellent intuition and natural abilities to heal can far exceed the abilities of someone deeply trained (a good metaphor is a baseball pitcher - you can teach anyone how to pitch, but that doesn’t mean they will be a great pitcher.
 Great pitching is just inherent in some people.
 Intuition is the same way).
 Thus the variation in offerings from alternative practitioners is quite wide.
 Given that, how do you find someone the exceptional healer?

 Identifying a high-quality Alternative Practitioner

 - Word of mouth – In the AP world, word really does get around.
 For all the directories out there, the people who are good will tell you that the bulk of their clients come through recommendations.

 - Ask - How would they identify a good practitioner?
 It’s a great question as it shows how they think.
-Not all practitioners know that all alternative practices are healing energy, so if they do know it right there you have someone that has a good idea of how the energetic body works.
+Not all practitioners know that all alternative practices are healing energy, so if they do know it right there you have someone who has a good idea of how the energetic body works.
 When they answer this, see how well they understand this broad category of healers.
 Understanding and being able to explain it is a good start.
 By the way, they can still be great practitioners if they don't understand how things work, but I find it a positive sign when they do.